Backup158/DarktideWeaponCustomizationOwO/docs/README.md

 > \
 > Notably, I've had hitches when opening the inventory/weapon customization menu and on startup.
 The stutter when players spawn in (caused by the base mod) gets worse.
 > \
-> Attachments may be not be aligned with parts from other plugins.
+> Attachments may not be aligned with parts from other plugins.
 > \
 > You have been warned!

-Because of misaligned sights, I recommend using [Crosshair Remap (Continued)](https://www.nexusmods.com/warhammer40kdarktide/mods/253) as a workaround.
+In case of misaligned sights, I recommend using [Crosshair Remap (Continued)](https://www.nexusmods.com/warhammer40kdarktide/mods/253) as a workaround.
 Error 2001/2014s when entering the Mourningstar can be kinda avoided by directly accessing the mission board through [Psych Ward](https://www.nexusmods.com/warhammer40kdarktide/mods/89) or some other equivalent, but it won't save you from getting disconnected at the start of a mission.
 I've only had trouble connecting at the start; once you're in, you're probably in until the end.

 Report alignment issues and I might fix it if I'm not busy (lying umder blamket ^u^).